AshmeenKaur12/TR-103/Day25-06-2026/README.md

 # HTML Training - Day 1

 ## Overview
-This repository contains the HTML programs completed on **Day 1** of Web Development Training.
+This repository contains the HTML programs completed on **Day 1** of MERN Stack Training.
 The exercises focus on learning the basics of HTML, including webpage structure, text formatting, and table creation.

 ## Programs